MattChann/systems-p00/README.md

 ```

 You should start by making your linked lists work with the following functionality:
--insert nodes at the front
+- insert nodes at the front
--insert nodes in order
+- insert nodes in order
     - alphabetical by Artist then by Song
 - print the entire list
 - find and return a pointer to a node based on artist and song name